minetest/minetest/doc/compiling/linux.md

 ## Download

 You can install Git for easily keeping your copy up to date.
-If you don’t want Git, read below on how to get the source without Git.
+If you don't want Git, read below on how to get the source without Git.
 This is an example for installing Git on Debian/Ubuntu:

     sudo apt install git